getnacelle/nacelle-js/packages/gatsby-source-nacelle/README.md

 ```

 You'll note that we use `.env` variables to set Nacelle credentials.
 You can learn more about using environment variables with Gatsby in the [Gatsby docs](https://www.gatsbyjs.org/docs/environment-variables/)

+## Data Fetching

+### Content Data Queries and Types

+As of `@nacelle/gatsby-source-nacelle` version `9.0.0`, GraphQL types are generated for each of your content models.
+This enables Gatsby’s GraphQL schema to fully type your content, which allows you to craft granular content queries.
+To prevent naming collisions, all of the content types are prefixed by `NacelleContentRemote`.
+For example, `heroBanner`-type content will have the type `NacelleContentRemoteHeroBanner`.

+### Fetching Arrays of Data Containing Multiple Content Types

+When crafting content models for your eCommerce project, it’s common for some content models to have fields that contain arrays of references to other content.
+For example, a `page`-type content model might contain a `sections` array that contains arrangeable references to content types like `heroBanner`, `testimonial`, and `sideBySide`.
+In this scenario, where sections contains multiple types of content, we must use [inline GraphQL fragments](https://graphql.org/learn/queries/#inline-fragments) to query the sections data.
+For more detail, please see [nacelle.com/docs/building-your-store/using-gatsby](https://nacelle.com/docs/building-your-store/using-gatsby)

 ## Additional Features